naomi-moris/humanGastruloids_shapeDescriptors/README.md

-# humanGastruloids_shapeDescriptors
+## humanGastruloids_shapeDescriptors

-## Code written and developed by Alexandra Baranowski
-## University of Cambridge
+Code written and developed by Alexandra Baranowski University of Cambridge
-## Prof Alfonso Martinez Arias and Dr Naomi Moris
-## Copyright 2020 Alexandra Baranowski
+Prof Alfonso Martinez Arias and Dr Naomi Moris Copyright 2020 Alexandra Baranowski

-# This code is to be implemented in Python
+This code is to be implemented in Python.
+We used Python 3.6
-# we used Python 3.6

 ## Preparing Images
-# In order to run the code, widefield images must be prepared in the correct format
-# and with the correct file system in place.
+In order to run the code, widefield images must be prepared in the correct format and with the correct file system in place.
-# We use Fiji software to process microscope images:
+We use Fiji software to process microscope images:

 1. Create 3 new folders in the same folder as the images are saved, and name them ‘8bit Ch1’, ‘8bit Ch2’ etc
       #(until Ch4 in this case, because we have 3 fluorescent channels and brightfield)